istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Excluding specific Kubernetes namespaces

-This example uses Helm to perform the following tasks:
+This example uses `Istioctl` to perform the following tasks:

 * Install the Istio CNI plugin.
 * Configure its log level.